Replacement of non-compliant or combustible cladding and materials

 Terracotta and Brick

-Terracotta and brick slip cladding are non-combustible products but in many cases the insulation behind is combustible and there is an absense of cavity barriers.
+Terracotta and brick slip cladding are non-combustible products but in many cases the insulation behind is combustible and there is an absence of cavity barriers.
 Clients are opting to replace the insulation and install cavity barriers but reuse the existing terracotta or brick.
 We can change support systems, renew weathering details and supply new membranes as required.
-Unfortunately as phenolic insualtion provides a better thermal value, increases in facade depths are sometimes required leading to problems with other material interfaces.
+Unfortunately as phenolic insulation provides a better thermal value, increases in facade depths are sometimes required leading to problems with other material interfaces.

 HPL (High Pressure Laminates)